filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ---

-## Solutions (Spoiler Alert!)
+## Solutions
 Here are the only solutions I have found.
-They are both similar, with just two corner tiles swapped between them.
+They are very similar, with just two corner tiles swapped between them.

 ![solution 1](/assets/images/IMG_8253 v3.jpg)